Blood in saliva

 You may also consider eating foods containing higher levels of the following vitamins and minerals:

 Some cancers, such as lung cancer and esophageal cancer, will cause you to cough up bloody phlegm.
-This may look like bloody saliva if some stays in your mouth, but it’s actually not in your saliva.
+This may look like bloody saliva if some blood stays in your mouth, but the blood’s actually not in your saliva.

 Cancers that can cause you to have blood in your saliva are:

-- Mouth cancer.
+• Mouth cancer.
 This is also called oral cancer or oral cavity cancer.
-It occurs on the inside of the mouth on the gums, tongue, or cheeks, or roof or floor of the mouth.
+It occurs on the inside of your mouth on your gums, tongue, cheeks, or on the roof or floor of your mouth.

-- Throat cancer.
-This cancer is characterized by tumors that develop in the pharynx (throat), larynx (voice box), or tonsils.
+• Throat cancer.
+This cancer presents as tumors that develop in your pharynx (throat), larynx (voice box), or tonsils.

-- Leukemia.
-This cancer affects the blood and bone marrow.
+• Leukemia.
+This cancer affects your blood and bone marrow.

 Treatment